sopra-fs22-group-26/client/README.md

 Potential improvements or extensions in the future may include:

 - Implement a group feature, such that users are able to create and join subgroups.
 E.g. a user is part of a work group and part of a family group.
-- Since SCrumbleBee is not a round-based game it is critical than you can log in with the same credentials everytime.
+- Since ScrumbleBee is not a round-based game it is critical that you can log in with the same credentials everytime.
 A user doesn't want to lose all his scoreboard points just because they forgot the password.
 So a "Forgot Password" feature could be a next improvement.
 - To further develope the calender integration, one could also connect a company or private calender to not only prevent national holiday conflicts but also personal or company ones.

 ## Learn More